Understanding fundraising in the crypto space

 While 2021 might have thrust crypto fundraising into the mainstream, 2022 could be the year we start to understand its potential.
 In late March, the Ukrainian government dropped a collection of NFTs to raise funds amid the ongoing crisis.
 The NFTs combine the work of Ukrainian artists and real-time Tweets and footage from the war.

 It makes sense that the crypto art community would also discover new ways of giving back.
-With that being said, the crypto space is still new, representing a -day “wild west,” so it’ll be to artists, activists, developers, and collectors to determine how funds are raised and distributed.
+With that being said, the crypto space is still new, representing a modern-day “wild west,” so it’ll be up to artists, activists, developers, and collectors to determine how funds are raised and distributed.

 But one thing is clear: going forward, community-building will continue to be integral to the long-term success of NFT projects, including those making a difference.
 “It is important to note that many DAOs and crypto projects rely on donations, investors, and community buy-in to get off the ground,” the 500px team explains.